awsdocs/aws-greengrass-developer-guide/doc_source/core-ota-update.md

 To perform an OTA Agent self\-update follow these steps:

-1. Ensure that the AWS Greengrass core is correctly provisioned with valid `config.json` file entries and the necessary certificates\.
+1. Ensure that the AWS IoT Greengrass core is correctly provisioned with valid `config.json` file entries and the necessary certificates\.

 1. If the OTA Agent is being managed by an init system, ensure that `managedRespawn = true` in the `config.json` file and the scripts `ota_pre_update.sh` and `ota_post_update.sh` are present in the `./greengrass/usr/scripts` directory\.